-Sources: Government Actuaries Department (GAD)/ONS and Bank calculations
+Sources: Government Actuaries Department (GAD)/ONS and Bank calculations.

-- (a) Breakdown of historical change in the 16+ population is estimated using net migration data for - (b) Latest GAD/ONS population projections are consistent with the mid-2004 population estimates that were published in October 2005. - (1) The population estimates only include permanent migrants; they do not include temporary foreign workers who can also contribute to potential employment. - (2) For more detail on international migration data and the impact of migration on potential employment see Barwell (2007).
+(a) Breakdown of historical change in the 16+ population is estimated using net migration data for the 15+ population.

+(b) Latest CAD/ONS population projections are consistent with the mid-2004 population estimates that were published in October 2005.

+The population estimates only include permanent migrants; they do not include temporary foreign workers who can also contribute to potential employment.

-(a) Latest LFS population data are based on mid-2005 population estimates and experimental quarterly population estimates.
+(2) For more detail on international migration data and the impact of migration on potential employment see Barwell (2007).